mahouboy23/IB-notes/Comparative essay.md

 The introduction should provide the background information on the texts or concepts, being compared and state the main thesis or argument of the essay.

 ### 2/ The body paragraph
 In the body paragraph we should organise the similarities and differences between the texts or concepts in a logical and clear manner.
-Each paragraph should focus on one specific comparaison or contrast and provide evidence and analyses to support a thesis
+Each paragraph should focus on one specific comparaison or contrast and provide evidence and analyses to support a thesis.

+### 3/ The conclusion
+The conclusion should summaries the main points of the essay and reiterate the thesis or recall back the thesis.
+It should provide a final evaluation of the signifiants of the comparaison and contrast and offer a final insight or opinion on the text's or concepts being compared.